The Palm family arrived in Papua New Guinea in January of 2010.

 Prior to that, Rob and Katie were with Mission Aviation Fellowship in Australia for over ten years, and they are looking forward to using their skills and experience to bring hope to the people of Papua New Guinea.

 Bryan says, “I have been a fan of Samaritan Aviation since 2000.
-At the time I was introduced to this organization I was the senior pastor of a church in Montrose, Colorado.
-Over the years our congregation as well as my family supported and partnered with several projects Samaritan had taken on.
-It was also our churches pleasure to have had Samaritan Aviation’s President Mark Palm, on our staff for three years as one of our worship pastors.
+At the time I was introduced to this organization, I was the lead pastor of a church in Colorado.
+Over the years our congregation, as well as my family, supported and partnered with several projects Samaritan Aviation had taken on.
+It was also our church’s pleasure to have Mark Palm on our staff for three years as one of our worship pastors.
 Mark and I have many fond memories working together.
-It is with this long term relationship with Mark and several of the board members as well as a strong belief in what Samaritan is about that I have accepted my new role with this organization.
-I look forward to being a part of the team as we move forward with the mission of bringing hope and a message to the people of Papua New Guinea.”
+It is because of this long-term relationship with Mark and several of the board members, as well as a strong belief in what Samaritan Aviation is about, that I chose to take on my current role as the COO.

 Danielle McGrath is an Arizona State University alumnus who has spent years investing in her local church’s student ministries.
 In 2016, Danielle and her husband, a student worship pastor for Central Christian Church, moved to Gilbert, Arizona and began to build their life and community there.
 Upon hearing about Samaritan Aviation’s vision and commitment to being the hands and feet of Christ to the population of Papua New Guinea, Danielle jumped at the chance to be a part of the organization.
 Working as an Office Administration Manager out of the Mesa office, she hopes to grow with the organization and help support the great work being done by Samaritan Aviation.